-The combined Language and Literature (26.501C) course will be the course offered to most students.
+The Combined Language and Literature course (26.501C) will be the course offered to most students.
 It aims at achieving, in a modified way, the purposes of both the Language and the Literature courses.
-There are fewer texts and no poetry.
-Nevertheless, the range that covers English, American, French, German and Australian writers of the twentieth century is broad enough to encourage the desire to read, with interest, pleasure and critical appreciation.
+The range of texts, which cover English, American, French, German and Australian writers of the twentieth century, is broad enough to encourage the desire to read, with interest, pleasure and critical appreciation.

 This kind of reading requires a thorough understanding of the potentialities of the language, the tool writers are using to communicate their ideas and their emotional or imaginative experiences.
 The language part of the course therefore moves from a study of the word and all it implies to a study of the principles of literary analysis, and so indicates to students the marriage of language and literature.